Esri/arcgis-runtime-samples-ios/README.md

 ## Features

-* Maps - Open, create, inteact with and save maps
+* Maps - Open, create, interact with and save maps
 * Layers - Layer types offered by the SDK
 * Features - Working with feature layers
 * Display Information - Displaying graphics, popups and callouts